Aryo Djojohadikusumo: Legislature

-Aryo ran in the 2014 Indonesian legislative election from Jakarta's 3rd electoral district.
+Aryo ran in the 2014 Indonesian legislative election for Jakarta's 3rd electoral district.
 He won 53,268 votes and secured a seat at the People's Representative Council.
 He became a member of the body's seventh commission on Energy, Research and Technology, and the Environment.

 During Joko Widodo's presidency, he criticized the appointment of Badrodin Haiti as police chief in 2015, saying that it damaged the fight against corruption.
 In 2016, he also criticized the Provincial Government of Jakarta under Basuki Tjahaja Purnama for removing property tax, noting that the removal of the revenue source would jeopardize funding for other projects and commenting that the move was made for political reasons.

-Aryo also became part of a special committee assessing the creation of an alcohol ban.
+Aryo also became part of a special committee assessing the creation to limit the production and consumption of alcohol.
 He did not run for reelection in 2019.